-Never be at a loss with things to talk about with kids after school!
-Printable after school questions for kids find out a little bit more about how your child’s day went and help you hear something other than usual “good,” “fine” or “ok” answers.
-If you ever need to lighten the mood after school try out these kids jokes.
-They are sure to bring a smile!
-Would you rather questions are another good conversation starter.
+Never be at a loss with things to talk about with these good questions to ask a kid!
+Printable after school questions for kids find out a little bit more about how your child’s day went and how they are feeling.
+Good questions will help you hear something other than usual “good,” “fine” or “ok” answers.

 You can make up the rules and determine how many questions your child gets to pick each day.